JefferiesTube/EliteMotionTelemetry/README.md

 ## Can I get banned?

 Probably not, since a lot of motion system plugins use a similar approach.
 But since Fontier has no official statement regarding memory reading (reading only!), I will surely not guarantee that it's safe.
 If anyone of Frontier reads this: Let me know if I need to change anything to make this accepted.
 Or preferable: Make this project obsolete by finally providing an official telemetry API.

+## Environment

+Currently, Windows 64-Bit only.
+The project is built with WPF and .NET 4.7.2 - so it should run on almost any version of Windows without larger hassle.
+Unfortunately, no support for other OS/Consoles.